• English日本語한국어

 Data exploration

-One of the best ways to learn how to use NRQL is to access a New Relic query tool and use it to explore your data.
+One of the best ways to learn how to use NRQL is to access a New Relic query tool and use it to query your data.
 Here's an example of exploring your data using the query builder and the suggested entries from the interface.

 Tip